The goal of program is to allow each athlete to develop her potential. We value:

 Mondays and Wednesdays are usually technique practices and are open to everyone including our novices (this is how our novices transition into the coached rowing program).

 Tuesdays, Thursdays and Saturdays are practices geared towards our intermediate and advanced rowers.
-Friday practices are for sculling and small boats.
+There are Friday practices that focus on erging or are for sculling and small boats practice.

 Coaches & Board